jernwerber/jernwerber/docs/_posts/2024-02-01-data-driven-disappointment-d3-js.md

 ## What data will we use?

 The main constraint for data is that it has to be publicly available.
 Being a registered Canadian not-for-profit and charity, there is actually a lot of information that can be accessed by way of the organisation's annual statutory filing, the _T3010 Registered Charity Information Return_.
-I don't need to go that far to find what I want: the information that I want can be found on Canada Learning Code's own website at the bottom of the Our Team page (https://www.canadalearningcode.ca/our-team/).
+I don't need to go that far to find what I want: the information that I want can be found on Canada Learning Code's own website at the bottom of the [_Our Team_ page (https://www.canadalearningcode.ca/our-team/)](https://www.canadalearningcode.ca/our-team/).

 ### The plan

 The plan is simple and easily reproducible:

-1. Grab a historic version of the Our Team page from the Internet Archive from some 1. time around Judgment Day but before the webpage was updated.
+1. Grab a historic version of the Our Team page from the Internet Archive's [WayBack Machine (https://web.archive.org/)](https://web.archive.org/) from some 1. time around Judgment Day but before the webpage was updated.
 1. Grab an up-to-date or updated version of the Our Team page.
 1. Tabulate the roles of the people listed for the HQ Team.
 1. Cross-reference the people listed for the HQ Team between page versions: If they aren't present in the updated version, they're likely (enough) to have been laid off.
 Flag these people.